FormidableLabs/nuka-carousel/README.md

 `React.PropTypes.array`

 An array of objects that supply internal carousel controls.
-Decorator objects have component and position properties.
-See below:
+Decorator objects have `component`, `position` & `style` properties. `component` takes a React component, `position` takes a predefined position string and `style` takes an object of styles to be applied to the decorator.
+See an example below:

 ```javascript
 var Decorators = [{